P. S. Veerappa

-P. S. Veerappa (10 September 1911 – 11 September 1998) was an Indian, Tamil actor and a producer of Tamil cinema.
+Pollachi Sinnappan Veerappan Short name (P. S. Veerappa) (10 September 1911 – 11 September 1998) was an Indian, Tamil actor and a producer of Tamil cinema.

 Early life

-Born in 1911, Veerappa belonged to Kangeyam, then part of Coimbatore District in Madras Presidency.
+Born in 1911 Veerappa birth Pollachi Parents Sinnappan Mudaliyar-Pappammal belonged to Kangeyam, then part of Old Coimbatore District in Madras Presidency.
 But he grew up in his grandfather’s house in Pollachi right from an early age.
 He was interested in studies but there were no income sources due to large members in family.
 He tried many small trading business which never gave him good returns.
 Before moving to Madras he used to act in plays which was conducted in temple festival in nearby temple town Sivanmalai where he saw K. B. Sundarambal and her brother.
 They insisted him to join cinema and told him to come to Madras.
 So he moved to Madras with the aim of joining cinema; he expressed his desire to her and Sundarambal sent him to Ellis R. Dungan with a recommendation letter.